Sharlie89/VirtStat/README.txt

 	screen) Like mail but prints in screen the information.
 USAGE: VirStat screen

 	copy) Copy a file or directory in the same path on all other virtualization hosts.
-USAGE: VirtStat copy PATH
+USAGE: VirtStat copy PATH DES-PATH

 	exec) Execute a command in head host and remote hosts.
 USAGE: VirtStat exec "command".
 EX: VirtStat exec "ls /home"